A Candidate for the abelian category of mixed elliptic motives: Nontrivial Elements of the Hopf Algebra

 Notice that the final term $\sum \bigotimes^{n+2}_{j=1}\eta_{h^1(E)}(c_j)$ of $\sE(g_1,...,g_n)$ is generically not a coboundary, since, for a point $P\in E(k), (P)-(-P)$ is not the divisor of a function.
 It follows therefore that the element $\sE(g_1,...,g_n)$ itself is nontrivial.
 Thus we have shown

 \begin{thm} $\sM_{\sU}\neq(0)$ for pure motives $\sU=\Sym^{n}h^1(E)(-1)$, $n$ any natural number. \end{thm}

 In particular, our category is nontrivial!

+\begin{remark} Theorem \ref{nontriviality} does not immediately lead to special values of $L$-functions $L(\Sym^nE,s)$ associated to $E$.
+However, we expect that, under an appropriate mixed Hodge realization functor, certain linear combinations of the images of the above elements will determine (up to standard factors) positive integral values $L(\Sym^nE,n+1)$ of said $L$-function.
+We hope to address this question in a future paper (\cite{P2}). \end{remark}

 {\bf{Acknowledgements}} I am indebted to my dissertation advisor Spencer Bloch, whose generosity of ideas, generosity of time, and infectious enthusiasm for mathematics in general and motives in particular, has been and will always be an inspiration to me.
-I thank Sasha Beilinson, Sasha Goncharov, Igor Kriz, Andr\'e Levin, Madhav Nori, and Joerg Wildeshaus both for helpful conversations and for the ideas they presented in their papers and/or preprints (mostly listed in the Bibliography).
+I thank Sasha Beilinson, Sasha Goncharov, Igor Kriz, Andr\'e Levin, Madhav Nori, and Joerg Wildeshaus both for helpful conversations and for the ideas they presented in their papers and/or preprints.
 I also thank the following people for helpful conversations: Vladimir Baranovsky, Prakash Belkale, Patrick Brosnan, Joe Chuang, Rob DeJeu, Herbert Gangl, Brendan Hassett, Ken Kimura, Paul Li, Peter May, Mike Mandell, Stephan Muller-Stach, Laura Scull, Ramesh Sreekantan, Burt Totaro, Charles Weibel, and the participants in the AMS special session on K-theory at the University of Wisconsin-Milwaukee (October 1997).
-I thank Brendan Hassett, Kenichiro Kimura, Vladimir Baranovsky, Andr\'e Levin, Marc Levine, Amnon Besser, and an anonymous referree for reading preliminary versions of this paper and making helpful comments.
+I thank Brendan Hassett, Kenichiro Kimura, Vladimir Baranovsky, Andr\'e Levin, Marc Levine, Amnon Besser, Jakob Scholbach, and several anonymous referrees for reading preliminary versions of this paper and making helpful comments.
 (Any errors that remain are of course mine alone).